geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where frost and fire contend for Thule’s reign,<br>
 Where her vast geysers’ boiling fountains flow,<br>
 And Hecla burns amid eternal snow.

+[^111]: Vulcano has in all ages been remarkable for the immense volumes of sulphureous vapour arising in various parts of the island, and in particular from the crater.
+The soil is in many places so impregnated with them, that on turning it slightly over, large clods of sulphur are found, These were formerly a great article of traffic, but in consequence of the heat of the ground the search is now abandoned, though the sulphur continues as plentiful as formerly.
+Sulphur is a great agent in the decomposition of lava, which, when exposed to its vapours, becomes soft, is covered by a white crust, and gradually crumbles away.

+[^112]: Sir James Hall made many experiments to ascertain the effect of heat on bodies secured from the access of air, and under considerable pressure.
+In these circumstances, he found that chalk assumed the crystallized appearance of white marble, and that several of the earths were converted into lava.

+[^113]: However extraordinary it may appear, recent observations seem completely to establish the vegetable origin of coal.
+That immense forests should suddenly have been overwhelmed, and, by the action of sulphureous and bituminous vapours permeating their centre, have become completely mineralized, is less wonderful than that succeeding and again succeeding forests should have sprung and flourished on the site of their buried ancestors, and at last have shared their fate.
+Yet such is the scene exhibited by the numerous subjacent strata of our coalmines.

 But now, emerg’d from Genoa’s ample bay,<br>
 The light felucca cuts its rapid way;<br>